matfra/isitfoggy.today/README.md

 - Package everything into a .deb
 - Allow people to write their own camera wrapper
 - Implement zone defined whitebalance
-- Dynamic interval based on changes
-### Added data
-TODO: think of an interface to add metadata